bartificer/programming-by-stealth/docs/pbs22.md

 <script src="https://code.jquery.com/jquery-3.1.1.min.js" integrity="sha256-hVVnYaiADRTO2PzUGmuLJr8BLUSjGIZsDYGmIJLv2b8=" crossorigin="anonymous"></script>
 ```

-You’ll see that they also suggest using another attribute – `crossorigin`, this is another security feature, telling the browser that we are intentionally downloading code from a remote server, and that that code should be granted certain privileges that would ordinarily be denied it.
+You’ll see that they also suggest using another attribute – `crossorigin`.
+This is another security feature, telling the browser that we are intentionally downloading code from a remote server, and that that code should be granted certain privileges that would ordinarily be denied it.
 For those extra privileges to be granted, the server hosting the code must set a HTTP header giving its consent.
 CDNs hosting JavaScript code should have that header in place.

 ### The `noscript` Tag

 The `noscript` tag allows you to specify content that will only be displayed when JavaScript is disabled.

 All modern browsers do support JavaScript, but users may be using plugins to block it, so the `noscript` tag is still useful today.
-If your page needs JavaScript in order to function, you might include something like the code shown below as a courtesy to users with JavaScript disabled for what ever reason:
+If your page needs JavaScript in order to function, you might include something like the code shown below as a courtesy to users with JavaScript disabled for whatever reason:

 ```html
 <noscript>